About the Database

 - with specific rights, e.g. plays which are in the public domain

-- for which scripts are available via the database (the number of scripts available is constantly growing as we transcribe and digitise more scripts)
+- for scripts available via the database (please note that the number of scripts available is constantly growing as we transcribe and digitise more scripts)